Nastel/gocypher-cybench-junit/cybench-t2b-agent/README.md

 Use [runit.sh](bin/runit.sh) bash script file to run.

+Bash scripts are kind of run wizards: it will ask you for you about your environment configuration and having required variables set, it will allow you to select options on what you want to do:
+* Build benchmarks from tests - it shall be run very fist time and after every rebuild of your project.
+* Run benchmarks using Cybench runner.
+* Run benchmarks using JMH runner.

 To change configuration to meet your environment, please edit these shell script files.
 See [Configuration](#configuration) section for details.